BTFighter/RoR2-PlayerBots/Package/README.md

 If anybody wants to improve these Custom AI Scripts, you can create a pull request.

-~~I'd also appreciate it if somebody can update this great mod for SOTS.~~
+Works for all DLCs, including Alloyed Collective.
-Well, it has happened!
-(Massive thanks to Meledy for still updating this great mod!)
+Check the [main repository](https://github.com/Melledy/RoR2-PlayerBots) for the original mod.

-Check the [main repository](https://github.com/Melledy/RoR2-PlayerBots) for the original mod, now updated for Seekers of the Storm DLC.
+DISCLAIMER: This fork uses AI to generate code for fixes/additions.